Eigenstate/vmd-python/README.md

 integer index.

 ## Installation
-Wow it is INSTALLABLE NOW!
-This has been really hard to get working so please be happy for me.
+The easiest way to install the module is by using the [Conda](https://conda.io/en/latest/) Python package manager.
+Vmd-python is in the [conda forge](https://conda-forge.org/)
+channel:

 Simple binary installation with conda (currently linux-x86\_64 only)

-    conda install -c https://conda.anaconda.org/rbetz vmd-python
+    conda install -c conda-forge vmd-python

-For other architectures, use pip:
+For other architectures, you can build from source by cloning this repo:
-Easy installation with pip:

-    pip install -i https://pypi.anaconda.org/rbetz/simple vmd-python

-Or, if you download the source:

     python setup.py build
     python setup.py install

 Installation can take a while since it compiles VMD from source.

+### OSX support

+Users have reported that on OSX with Tcl/Tk 8.6 the module will segfault on import.
+Unfortunately I'm the only developer of this software and don't have access to a machine running OSX with which to debug the issue.

 ## Dependencies
 vmd-python has the following dependencies: